Case study: Woodnewton Academy

 Harborough Solar One has been organised by Harborough Energy with support from volunteers and Sustainable Harborough.

-If you have any questions about this project or would like to discuss other projects, call us today on 01858 466 207 or email [email protected].
+If you have any questions about this project or would like to discuss other projects, contact us via email on: [email protected].